 Kufor-Rakeb syndrome is a rare autosomal recessive ATP13A2-related disorder characterized by juvenile-onset parkinsonism with pyramidal features.
 Core manifestations include young-onset parkinsonism, spastic paraparesis, supranuclear eye movement abnormalities, and progressive cognitive decline; psychosis may occur as a complication.
 ATP13A2 encodes a lysosomal P5B-ATPase that transports polyamines.
-Loss of ATP13A2 function disrupts lysosomal homeostasis, impairs mitochondrial quality control, and contributes to alpha-synuclein accumulation and neurodegeneration.
+Loss of ATP13A2 function causes lysosomal polyamine storage, disrupts glucocerebrosidase-dependent substrate handling, impairs mitochondrial quality control, and contributes to alpha-synuclein accumulation and neurodegeneration.

 Conditions with similar clinical presentations that must be differentiated from Kufor-Rakeb syndrome: